 This previously unpublished and highly refined self-portrait of the young George Morland was made in 1775 when he was 12 years old.
 Carefully observed in profile, the portrait shows Morland’s characteristic features and messy hair.
 Morland was a child prodigy who exhibited his first works at the Royal Academy in 1773, he went on to have a successful career as a genre painter, subverting the normal commercial model of artists in the period to have a profitable relationship with dealers and print publishers.
 Morland’s unconventional appearance mirrored his unconventional life and in spite of his commercial success he ended up in debt.
 This incisive and precocious early self-portrait underlines what an intelligent and sensitive draughtsman Morland was.

 The rediscovery of this self-portrait gives a sense of how accomplished Morland was by the time he began exhibiting at the Free Society.
-Drawn when Morland was only twelve years old, the profile is handled confidently, but with a number of noticeable pentiments, for example in the precise outline of the chin.
+The profile is handled confidently, with a number of noticeable pentiments, for example in the precise outline of the chin.
 The sophisticated tonal handling of the black chalk suggests Morland’s training with his father, who was a celebrated pastel portraitist by this date.
 The sensitive characterisation, the features – ‘his eyes were dark hazel, full and somewhat piercing, his nose rather aquiline’ – and the unruly hair all accord with Morland’s later, extensive iconography.

 Morland’s iconography is worthy of note.
 A self-portrait, apparently painted at the same date as this drawing is in the collection of the National Portrait Gallery, London.
 But as Richard Walker has suggested, its confused provenance, means that the sitter’s identity is little more than an historic attribution.
 In fact the discovery of the present drawing suggests that if it is by Morland it dates from slightly early in his precocious career, as by 1775 he was an assured and mature draughtsman who had already developed his characteristic appearance.
 Morland as depicted in the present self-portrait is instantly identifiable as the sitter in John Raphael Smith’s portrait of 1792 and Morland’s own self-portrait in black chalk of 1795 in the National Portrait Gallery and in miniature at the Yale Center for British Art and even in his final, famous self-portrait The Artist in His Studio and His Man Gibbs painted in 1802.